Mastodon Mastodon Mastodon Mastodon

 Major Ransomware Attack Costs IKEA Retailer €20 Million in Four European Countries

-A sophisticated ransomware attack targeting IKEA retail operations across multiple European countries has resulted in substantial financial losses totaling €20 million ($22.8 million).
+A ransomware attack targeting IKEA retail operations across multiple European countries resulted in financial losses totaling €20 million ($22.8 million).
 The incident, affecting Fourlis Group – IKEA’s operator in Greece, Cyprus, Romania, and Bulgaria – represents one of the most significant cyber attacks in the retail sector for 2024-2025.

 Attack Timeline and Operational Impact